Add a location type

-You can use a map service or feature service from ArcGIS to specify a location type.
+You can use a dynamic map service or feature service from ArcGIS to specify a location type.
 For example, if your organization has its own boundaries (water districts, sales districts, or zoning boundaries), you can map your data using those locations instead of the default location types.

 - Find the service you want and click Select.